Dear Kids & Families Together Community,

 “The Invisible Leash” by Patrice Karst (link to purchase the book) – copies also available at the K&FT office

-Charles is an AKC (American Kennel Club) certified Canine Good Citizen.
-Charles has passed the required temperament evaluations, received the proper training, and has been a certified therapy dog through Love on a Leash since November 2017.
+Charles was an AKC (American Kennel Club) certified Canine Good Citizen.
+Charles passed the required temperament evaluations, received the proper training, and had been a certified therapy dog through Love on a Leash since November 2017.

 A therapy dog is different from a service dog.
 Service dogs are trained to do work or perform tasks for the benefit of a person with a disability.
 A therapy dog’s job is to bring comfort and joy to those in need.
-Charles loves making new friends and helping them feel comfortable sharing their stories with him.
-He lets people know how special he thinks they are and how loved they are; sometimes people forget this.
-Charles is social, affectionate, and a great co-therapist!
+Charles loved making new friends and helping them feel comfortable sharing their stories with him.
+Charles was social, affectionate, and a great co-therapist!

 Do all Bernese Mountain Dogs look like him?
 Yes.
 They all have this same coloring; however, most have a little more white on their paws and the tip of their tails (Charles only has 3-4 white hairs on his tail).